 - Boat trip around the island

-All workshops are optional, leaving you free to do as much or as little as you please, so that, if you prefer, you can make up your week as you go along.
+All workshops and visits are optional, leaving you free to do as much or as little as you please, so that, if you prefer, you can make up your week as you go along.

 Wednesday is kept as a completely free day, for those wanting to explore the surrounding mainland … or simply stay on the island and relax by the lake.